EmanGhazy2002/Notice-Board/README.md

 # Notice-Board Project

-The "Notice-Board" project is a simple web application designed to facilitate the sharing of posts by users, which can then be viewed by an admin.
-This README file provides essential information about the project, its features, setup instructions, and the technologies used.
+The "Notice-Board" project is a simple web application that allows users to write posts, and an admin can read all the posts.
+This README file provides an overview of the project, its features, setup instructions, and the technologies used.

 ## Table of Contents